Frequently asked questions

 What is a Hub community?

-A Hub community is composed of members who are not affiliated with your organization and who are not paid contractors or part of your staff.
-Community members can include the general public, representatives from nonprofits and advocacy groups, business partners, and anyone who has a stake in contributing, reviewing, or updating content for an initiative.
+A Hub community is composed of members who are not affiliated with your organization and who are not paid contractors or staff members.
+Members of the community organization can include the general public, representatives from non-profits and advocacy groups, business partners, and anyone who has a stake in contributing, reviewing, or updating content for a site.

 What can community members do?

 With a community account, community members can sign in to any public site or page or to a site or page that has been shared with them privately.
-By signing in, community members can access an instance of ArcGIS Online exclusively for their use.
-With the proper set of privileges, they can create and share their own content, be invited to join an initiative's core team group or supporting team group, and sign up to attend events and follow initiatives.
+Based on the privileges assigned to them within the community organization, they can create and share their own content such as maps, join groups, and collaborate with you in designing sites and pages.

-If an organization wants to make community accounts available to the public, their staff can configure a public site or page to include sign-up options, so that anyone can create a community account.
-You can also receive an invitation on behalf of your organization to activate a community account.
+If an organization wants to make community accounts available to the public, their staff can configure a public site or page to include sign up options, so that anyone can create a community account.
+You can also receive an invitation from your organization to activate a community account.

 How do I activate a Hub community?

-To activate a community for your Hub, you must upgrade to ArcGIS Online Premium.
-The premium upgrade includes a community organization and a defined number of community accounts you choose at the time of licensing.
-You must also have an existing ArcGIS Online subscription for your staff and paid contractors (an employee organization) to securely manage your Hub's official content.
+To activate a community in ArcGIS Hub, you must upgrade to ArcGIS Hub Premium.
+This upgrade includes a community organization and a defined number of community accounts you choose at the time of licensing.
+You must also have an existing ArcGIS Online subscription (an employee organization) for your staff and paid contractors to securely manage your hub's official content.
 For more information, see ArcGIS Hub Pricing or contact your customer sales representative.

 Are community accounts free to the public?

 Yes.
 Community accounts are free on behalf of the organization providing them.
 When an organization licenses ArcGIS Hub Premium, they determine how many community accounts and credits to purchase.
-Community administrators can track the number of community accounts created over time using the community's engagement dashboard.
-See Manage community accounts, content, and credits for more information.
+Community administrators can track the number of community accounts created over time by signing in to the community organization in ArcGIS Online.
+Refer to Manage the community organization for more information.

 What are the requirements for authenticating a community account?

-Does my organization have to make community accounts available to the public?
+Is my organization required to make community accounts available to the public?

 No, an organization does not have to make community accounts available to the public.
-Instead, you can offer community accounts to partners, students, volunteers, and other stakeholders in your network.
+Instead, you can offer community accounts to partners, students, volunteers, and other stakeholders.
 Administrators can create community accounts individually or upload a .csv file of all member details to add or invite multiple new members at one time.

 How can new members be added or invited to the community organization?

 A community administrator must have a valid email address for each person they want to add or invite.
-When adding new members, the administrator defines the user name and temporary password for each account.
-Each new member's information is immediately added to the Hub community, which allows staff to begin sharing content and messages with them.
-The administrator or a staff member is responsible for providing the community member with their user name and temporary password.
+When adding new members, the administrator defines the username and temporary password for each account.
+New member details are immediately added to the Hub community, which allows staff to begin sharing content with them.
+The administrator or a staff member is responsible for providing the community member with their username and temporary password.
 When an administrator invites new members, an email is sent to each new member with an account activation link.
-This account must be activated by the new member before their information is made available to staff.
+The new member must activate this account before their information is made available to staff.

 Where are community accounts administered?